 – “We appreciate your interest in our magazine and wish you the best in finding a home for your story.”

-Tier 2: Associate Editors liked it, but nevertheless they or the Assistant Editor didn’t quite think it would fit.
+Tier 2: Associate Editors liked it, but the Assistant Editor (me) didn’t think it would fit.

 – “We enjoyed this story, but unfortunately, it’s not quite right for us.”